Other Dermatitis Conditions

 Effective treatment usually includes stopping of scratching or rubbing.
 Other treatment may include:

-The condition is characterized by circular spots with small blisters, scabs, or scales.
-Although the condition can happen anywhere on the body, it usually appears on the back of the arms and legs, and on the buttocks.
+With this condition there are round spots with small blisters, scabs, or scales.
+This condition can happen anywhere on the body.
+But it usually appears on the back of the arms and legs, and on the buttocks.
 Other symptoms may include:

 Itchy areas of pimples